cristiandev1/mik-review-ai/README.md

 ## Support

 If you encounter issues:
-1. Check that your `OPENAI_API_KEY` is set correctly in repository secrets
+1. Check that your `DEEPSEEK_API_KEY` is set correctly in repository secrets
 2. Verify the `.review-rules.md` file exists in your project root
 3. Check the action logs in the GitHub Actions tab